Code-Institute-Submissions/EnjoyBristol/README.md

 As a site user, I want to:

-1. Access the website on any device available to me
+1. As a new visitor I want to be able to access the website on any device available to me
-2. Easily navigate the website
+2. As a new visitor I want to easily navigate the website
-3. Content must be easily read and information must be displayed correctly
+3. As a new visitor I want it so content is easily read and information must be displayed correctly
-4. Find suggestions of what activities I can do within the city, this includes Restaurants for my stay, bars/clubs and day time activities
+4. As a user I want to find activities I can do within the city, this includes Restaurants for my stay, bars/clubs and day time activities
-5. I want to see where local shopping areas are available and in my locality
+5. As a potential user I want to see where local shopping areas are available and in my locality
-6. Be able to contact the website for further information on any questions I have to ask
+6. As a potential user I want to be able to contact the website for further information on any questions I have to ask
-7. As a user I want to know the opening hours of businesses
+7. As a potential user I want to know the opening hours of businesses
+8. As a potential user I want to find social media links
+9. As a returning user I want to be able to contact easily again
+10. As a returning user I want to be able navigate easily to section I would like

 As a site owner, I want to: